vindarel/bookshops/README.md

 ## Why not Amazon ?

 Amazon kills the book industry and its employees.
-But moreover, with can link to a good and independent bookshop from within the application, and… we learn a lot in doing this !
+But moreover, we can add value to our results.
+We can link to a good and independent bookshop from within our application, we could command books from it, we could say if it has exemplaries in stock or not, etc. And… we learn a lot in doing this !

 ## Why not Google books ?